 The literal and historic definition of Berber comes from the native people of North Africa.
 These people were called “Berbers.”
 Thousands of years ago, the Berber people created a unique weave when hand-creating textiles.
 This weave had multi-colored flecks and loops/knots of various sizes.
 This is the original Berber weave.

 The modern definition of Berber in the carpet industry includes more variations.
 The carpet can be any color (uniform or flecked), and the loops can be one size or varied.

 In summary: Berber now is used to describe any looped carpet (the other type of carpet, which is seen more commonly, is a cut pile)

 Why Berber doesn’t tell you much about carpet performance (and what does)

 Before we dive into the pros and cons of Berber, it helps to know why Berber doesn’t tell you as much as you’d think about performance.

 Berber only tells you the style of the weave of the carpet.
 This does affect how it performs t0 some degree, but there are other more important pieces of the puzzle.

 In particular, the carpet material you choose, and the carpet face weight matter more than the style.
 That said, the weave does make a difference in some performance areas, so let’s check those out:

-The unique tight knots of the Berber weave give Berber carpets a few advantages of your regular cut piles.
-Here they are:
+The unique tight knots of the Berber weave give Berber carpets advantages and disadvantages.
+Here are the pros and cons of Berber carpet: